underscoreio/essential-scala/src/pages/collections/for-comprehensions.md

 ## Exercises

-Complete the following using for comprehensions
+Complete the following exercises using for comprehensions:

 ### Iteration